-At one point or another, many church planters have probably said something along the lines of, “We never want to grow past 250; we just want to stay small and keep multiplying.”
+At one point or another, many church planters have probably said something along the lines of, “We never want to grow past 250; we just want to stay small and keep our church multiplication.”
 While the heart behind this ambition may be noble, we need to be careful not to over-spiritualize the size of our churches (or lack thereof).

 Our churches are all going to vary in sizes.
 Bigger isn’t better than smaller, and smaller isn’t better than bigger.
 The most important question is not, “What size is our church?” but rather “How healthy is our church?”

 Some church planters who are deeply committed to multiplication over-correct from the “established, inward-focused” church that’s only concerned about what happens inside their four walls.
 We sometimes go to the other extreme and become afraid of growth altogether.
 We assume that if we grow larger, then we’re automatically somehow selling out on the mission.

 If you feel guilty because you’ve seen considerable growth in your church and you haven’t yet multiplied, that feeling may very well be an unnecessary pressure that you’re putting on yourself.

 At Pleasant Valley Community Church (PVCC), the church where I pastor, we think of ourselves as a “launching pad.”
 If our goal is to be a sending and multiplying church, then we like the idea of having a strong, healthy, growing, large launching pad.

 Why?
 There are more resources.
 More people that can pray and give; more people we can send.

 So if your church is really growing and you feel condemnation that you haven’t multiplied quickly enough, don’t.
 There is therefore now no condemnation for those churches who are growing and who don’t plant every time they add 250 people.
 Don’t feel guilty if your church is really growing.
 Instead, cast the vision that your larger, growing church is going to be a powerful launching pad for even more church planters and missionaries.